NeuroTechX/ntx_slack_archive/eegdata.md

  >alexandre.barachant wouldn't time-delayed channel highly share variance with original channel ? that looks to me like a very ill conditionned covariance matrix until you have delay that is significant with regard to the epoch size you extract the cov matrix on

+10/18/2017 12:35 AM

+ **fred-simard** :

+ >yrenard not necessarily, think of the covariance between a white noise signal and it's delayed version.
+Now the pertinence of computing the covariance between a signal and it's delayed version depends on what you what you are looking into, in terms of physiological phenomenon or else.
+It's analogous to auto-correlation.